-British-American blogger and far-right figure, Milo Yiannopoulos, is being feted by large sections of Australia’s media and even federal MPs this week but violent clashes have taken place during his speaking tour of the country as alt-right followers jostled with left-wing protestors with police in the midst of it all.
+British-American blogger and far-right figure, Milo Yiannopoulos, is being feted by large sections of Australia’s media and even federal MPs this week but violent clashes have taken place during his speaking tour of the country as alt-right followers jostled with left-wing protestors and police in the midst of it all.

 True crime author and newly signed True Crime News Weekly correspondent, Gary Johnston, was there on the ground in Melbourne for all the action while our editor, Serkan Ozturk, braved the crowds in Sydney to capture dramatic vision from the protests.